OliviaRodri/School_District_Analysis/README.md

  - Percentage passing reading from 97.31% to 97.02%
  - Percentage overall passing from 90.95% to 90.63%

--Provided image from first analysis
+Provided image from first analysis:

 ![SCHOOL_Data_FRAME](Resources\school_summary_original.PNG)

-   -Provided image from second analysis
+   Provided image from second analysis:

   ![SCHOOL_Data_FRAME](Resources\school_summary_challenge.PNG)

 In removing Thomas High School's ninth graders' math and reading scores, it's performance relative to the other schools had no affect.
 Images from first analysis to second analysis, shows that Thomas High School's overall performance remained in second place.

- -Provided image of the first analysis top five schools:
+ Provided image of the first analysis top five schools:
 ![SCHOOL_Data_FRAME](Resources\thomas_perform_original.PNG)

--Provided image of the second analysis top five schools:
+Provided image of the second analysis top five schools:
 ![SCHOOL_Data_FRAME](Resources\thomas_perform_challenge.PNG)

 The ninth grades were removed while tenth through twelve stayed the same.
 In removing the ninth grades, the affects are as follows: